 Cheese-, wine- and saucisson-lovers of the UK will be uniting at this annual celebration of all things French.
-Taking place at London’s Olympia this month, stalls and presentations will cover a vast range of subjects, from French holidays and accommodation providers to buying a home in France.
+Taking place at London’s Olympia this month, stalls and presentations will cover a vast range of subjects, from French holidays to buying a home in France.

-For us it’s all about the food, though, with tutored wine tastings to try, cooking demos to watch and a market of over 40 French food producers to shop from.
+For us it’s all about the food, though, with tutored wine tastings to learn all about the Bordeaux region and grape varieties, cooking demos to watch and a market of over 40 French food producers to shop from.

 26 – 28, thefranceshow.com